An Appreciation by a Pair of First-Generation Fans who Saw the Fab Four’s ‘Ed Sullivan Show’ Debut and Birth of U.S. Beatlemania on Feb. 9, 1964

 RELATED: Beatles on Sullivan Has Changed My Life for 50 Years

 The whole Beatles Ed Sullivan debut saga has been very well-documented – my “Coming to America” shows in the “Lost Lennon Tapes” radio series marking the 25th anniversary in 1989 included – and especially in early 2014 by dozens of special 50th anniversary TV shows, events, concerts, record releases, new books and lots of commemorative magazines.

 Steve Marinucci of Beatles Examiner has done the best job I’ve seen keeping track of it all.

 It all reached a crescendo Sunday, Feb.
 9, with the Grammy Beatles 50th anniversary special on CBS, which did so well in the ratings the network rebroadcast it a few days later.

-Now, on the 50th anniversary of the Fabs’ first visit to Miami — our town — from Feb.
+In 2014, on the 50th anniversary of the Fabs’ first visit to Miami — our town — from Feb.
 13-22, 1964, for a second “Sullivan” performance at the Deauville Hotel on Miami Beach Sunday night, Feb.
-16, my sister and I are compelled to add our voices to the chorus of celebrants, even if we do sing out of key (and I’m just a year and a half away from 64).
+16, my sister and I were compelled to add our voices to the chorus of celebrants, even if we do sing out of key (and I was just a year and a half away from 64).